hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

 }%
 ```

-As seen in the HIR outcomes program gives us a compiler friendly version of the Abstract Syntax Tree (AST) after generate parsing, macro expension, and name resolution.
+The HIR outcomes program gives us a compiler-friendly version of the Abstract Syntax Tree (AST) after generating parsing, macro expansion, and name resolution.

-The difference between `hir` and `hir,typed` is hir,typed has a little more detail then the hir itself.
-But the most detailed version is hir-tree because that commend dump the raw IR.
+The difference between `hir` and `hir, typed` is hir, typed has a little more detail than the hir itself.
+However, the most detailed version is hir-tree because that commend dump the raw IR.

 ## Typed High-Level Intermediate Representation (THIR)

-Next level of compiling in Rust is Typed High-Level Intermediate Representation (THIR).
-To be able to dump THIR outputs we will use this line of code:
+The next compiling level in Rust is Typed High-Level Intermediate Representation (THIR).
+To be able to dump THIR outputs, we will use this line of code:

 ```Rust
 rustc +nightly -Zunpretty=thir-tree f.rs
 ```

-Outcome of the THIR is again too long to print whole so I will print one part of the fuction which is:
+The outcome of the THIR is again too long to print whole, so we will print one part of the function, which is:

 ```Rust
 fn main() {